What to expect from Mad Max? World Series goes to Game 7 | Federal News Network

 Greinke gave up one run over 4 2/3 innings in his first World Series start when the Astros took Game 3.
 Acquired from Arizona at the trade deadline, the six-time All-Star is 0-2 with a 5.30 ERA in four starts this postseason.

-Healthy, Scherzer went 3-0 with a 2.16 ERA this postseason in four starts and one relief appearance.
+Scherzer is 3-0 with a 2.16 ERA this postseason in four starts and one relief appearance.

-No time to dwell on those stats.
-His biggest start is looming.

-“That’s what you live for,” he said.
-“For me, I need to get in my pregame routine right now, and that’s where I’m at mentally, here we go.”
+“For the people that followed this team the whole season, it had to be this way,” Nationals reliever Sean Doolittle said.
+“It was going to be this way.
+We’ve had a knack for kind of making things a little tougher than we needed to at times and drawing things out.
+We got off to the slow start but it just feels like it’s the most 2019 Nats thing for this to come down to Game 7 in the World Series.”

 AP Sports Writer Stephen Hawkins contributed to this report.